RahulPanchal-15/crowd-funding/README.md

 This is an Ethereum based project.
-You can create fundraisers using an Ethereum account and can recieve funds from other ethereum accounts.
+You can create fundraisers using an Ethereum account.
+These fundraises will have a target amount and a validity period.
+If project is unable to reach the target within the given time period all funds will be sent back to the accounts that had funded.
+If project is successfull, then funds will be transferred to the fundraisers account.

 ### Run Instructions